ietf-wg-cellar/matroska-specification/codec/av1.md

 # Encryption

-[Common Encryption] should be used to encrypt AV1 tracks. `cenc` and `cbcs` scheme types are permitted.
+The Encryption scheme is similar to the one used for WebM, using the `ContentEncryption` field and extra `ContentEncAESSettings` and `AESSettingsCipherMode`.

+There are 3 modes of Block encryption: Unencrypted, Full-sample and Subsample encryption.

-The OBUs found in the `Block` SHOULD only encrypt the OBU payload.
+In the Subsample encryption mode, the OBUs found in the `Block` SHOULD only encrypt the OBU payload.
 The payload of `Sequence Header OBUs` and `Metadata OBUs` SHOULD not be encrypted.

 Tile Group OBUs, Frame OBUs and Tile List OBUs SHOULD be encrypted using Subsample Encryption.